agouch/SWE-6733---Outdora/README.md

 #### Design Matching UI
 **User Story:**
-As a user, I want an engaging matching interface so that I can find adventure partners easily.
+As a user, I want an engaging and intuitive matching interface so that I can find and connect with other users who share my interests.

 **Details:**
 - **Requirements:**